fabio-d/xc16plusplus/README.md

     version, for example:
     <pre>cd /path/to/v1.24.src/
     patch -p1 < /path/to/xc16plusplus_1_24.patch</pre>
- 4. Run `xc16plusplus_only.sh` and specify the OS you want to cross-compile for:
+ 4. Run `xc16plusplus_only.sh` passing the name of the OS you want to cross-compile for:
      * `./xc16plusplus_only.sh linux` or
      * `./xc16plusplus_only.sh win32` or
      * `./xc16plusplus_only.sh osx`
- 5. Install the resulting files on the target system as if you had used the `src_build.sh` script.
+ 5. Install the resulting files (that can be found in the `install-*gnu-target-name*/bin/bin` subdirectory) on the target system as if you had used the `src_build.sh` script.

 ## Limitations
  * There is no libstdc++, therefore all C++ features that rely on external